PAIR-code/lit/website/src/tutorials/text-salience.md

 When we replace “sometimes” with “often”, it gets a negative score of almost equal magnitude (reversing polarity) from LIME which makes sense, because “often” makes the next word in the sentence more impactful, linguistically.
-The model prediction doesn’t change either, and this new review is still classified as having a negative sentiment.
+The model prediction doesn't change either, and this new review is still classified as having a negative sentiment.

 {%  include partials/inset-image,